NoteDancing/Note-documentation/README.md

 ```

 This setup showcases how `nn`, `Model`, and `RL` components work together to streamline the development of reinforcement learning agents.

+## HER:

+**Creating the `reward_done_func` function**:
+   - `reward_done_func` is a custom reward function used to determine whether the agent has reached its goal and to provide an appropriate reward.
+In HER, this function also considers “substitute goals” (i.e., the states the agent actually reached) to dynamically adjust the reward.
+The function calculates reward values based on the agent’s distance from the goal (or other criteria) and determines whether the episode should end.

+To enable a RL-based agent to support HER, an additional `reward_done_func` function needs to be defined.